AndrewHenderson/underscore.deep/README.md

 # underscore.deep
-Powerful extensions for Underscore.js which allow you to quickly locate any object that contains all of the key-value pairs listed in properties.
-The recursive depth-first traversal looks inside arrays as well objects.
+Powerful extensions for Underscore.js which allow for depth-first tree traversal across objects and arrays.

 Let's say your data looks something like this: